Where to begin?

 Organising using Sprints

-You can use the sprint marker in Plan mode to help you see how much work can be assigned to a particular sprint.
+You can use the sprint marker in the Backlog to help you see how much work can be assigned to a particular sprint.
 You can estimate your work in Story Points, hours, or any other numeric field of your choice — see Configuring Estimation and Tracking.

 You will typically want to assign issues from your backlog to a sprint based on issue ranking and your team's velocity (work capacity per sprint).